ivanwidyan/decepticon-project-make-my-trip/README.md

 To generate report you must use the Maven goal `mvn clean verify` as the baseline.
 Because we use Serenity report and it is generated when the maven goal has `verify` lifecycle.

-The report can be found under ``.
+The report can be found under `\target\site\serenity\index.html`.

 ## Capture Screenshot
 From the business scenarios implementation, there are two steps that we need to capture the page.
+First we need capure the hotel name on search page and capture the room details on the room page.
-After running the UI test automation the screenshots can be found under ``.
+After running the UI test automation the screenshots can be found under `\target\decepticon\report\data\ss`.

 ## Challenges & Solutions